learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 - the Spring Boot application that renders the frontend
 - a Redis database used a queue
-- the Spring Boot worker processing transactions
+- the Spring Boot worker that processes transactions

 You have to deploy the three component separately.